Service to Medicine and Community Award

 Gynecology Center for Cancer Survivors and At-Risk Women, which provides breast cancer and other cancer survivors with care that is focused on quality of life and addresses specific women’s health needs while undergoing cancer treatment.

-the management of gynecologic issues in women with breast cancer.
-She is on the Survivorship Panel for the National Comprehensive Cancer Network (NCCN) and the Sub-committee Chair for the panels on Sexual Functioning and Menopause, where she
+on the management of gynecologic issues in women with breast cancer.
+She is on the Survivorship Panel for the National Comprehensive Cancer Network (NCCN) and the Sub-committee Chair for the panels on Sexual Functioning and Menopause,

-helped author guidelines to provide resources for oncologists regarding management of menopausal and sexual functioning for cancer survivors.
-Following the death of a dear friend from breast cancer, she co-founded, and is co-chair of the board
+where she helped author guidelines to provide resources for oncologists regarding management of menopausal and sexual functioning for cancer survivors.
+Following the death of a dear friend from breast cancer, she co-founded, and is co-chair

 Albert J. Hebert, Jr., M.D.
 '74

 and Northern Vermont Regional Hospital, St. Johnsbury, VT

 Albert J. Hebert, Jr., M.D. ’74 is a retired family physician from West Danville, Vermont.
 Before retiring, he worked at a busy primary care practice at Corner Medical, in Lyndonville, VT.
 Following graduation from medical school he

 served in the USAF and was Chief of Primary Care at Loring AFB, ME and later Chief of Clinical Services at Hansom AFB, MA.
 He received an honorable discharge after being awarded two Air Force Commendation Medals.
 Following his military